SK-2022/Ganbaristo/README.md

 Create issues for future features you would like to add later

 1. Focus on creating an MVP first then add features later.

+2. Remember to focus on one aspect at a time.